 For example, you can sign up for a Singabities tour – a trip to discover all the typical street food in this country, offering a rich culinary experience.

 For exploring, you can join Biking Singapore – a tour where you can go sightseeing on bikes.

 Join Singapore Pub Crawl

 The Singapore Pub Crawl organizes regular events every weekend, and participants meet at Fat Pigeon, Boat Quay, near Raffles subway station.

 Singapore Pub crawl is ideal for interacting and making friends with local people or tourists.

 A ticket to join the Pub Crawl is about $45, including free tickets to all venues, free photos, and offers on the happy hour.

 Join CouchSurfing event

 Singapore has an active community group, CouchSurfing, which organizes regular weekly events.

 I also joined a Couchsurfing event when I visited Singapore and had a pleasant night chatting with locals and travelers.

-You can refer to the website of CouchSurfing to find events related to yoga, volleyball every weekend.
+You can check the Meetup site to find business meetups, language exchange events, or sports events.
 Also, you can find a travel companion to explore the whole of Singapore and nearby destinations.

 Visit the museum

 Visiting the museum is great if you’d like to have your own space with a comfortable schedule.

 If you visit the museum alone, you can see everything more closely and admire the exhibition.
 Ideal for a solo travel day in Singapore, right?

 Singapore offers many options for visitors to explore nature.